fajao/fajao.github.io/_posts/2022-06-06-SOC_automation_project_part_1.md

 # Building a SOC automation Home Lab: Part 1 - Overview

-### A step-by-step guide for building your very own SOC Automation Home Lab using VMWare and Digital Ocean cloud provider
+### A step-by-step guide for building your very own SOC Automation Home Lab using VMWare and DigitalOcean cloud provider

 In this project, we will delve into the setup and automation of our Secure Operations Center (SOC).